jonabc/channels/README.md

 // result == &myType{key: "3", val: 3, delay: delay}
 ```

-DebounceCustom is like Debounce but with per-item configurability over comparisons, delays, and reducing multiple values to a single debounced value.
+DebounceCustom is like [Debounce](#debounce) but with per-item configurability over comparisons, delays, and reducing multiple values to a single debounced value.
 Where Debounce requires `comparable` values in the input channel, DebounceCustom requires types that implement the `DebounceInput[K comparable, T Keyable[K]]` interface.
 The typing is a little complex but in practice most of the complexity is hidden from callers.
 Values of type `T` passsed into DebounceCustom must implement:
 1. `Key() K` returns a `comparable` value
    - The key is used to compare values read from the input channel for uniqueness.
 If multiple values with the same key are seen, they will be reduced into a single value.
 2. `Delay() time.Duration` returns the debounce delay period for the value
    - This function is only called for the first value debounced for each unique key, i.e. if a value is read from the input channel with the same `Key()` as an existing delayed value, the delay from the previously seen value is maintained
 3. `Reduce(T) T` combines the value with another value.
 As duplicate values are seen (as determined by comparisons of `Key()`), they will be continuously reduced to a single value which will be returned after the debounce period for that value has elapsed.

-The channel returned by DebounceCustom is unbuffered by default.
-When the input channel is closed, any remaining values being delayed/debounced will be flushed to the output channel and the output channel will be closed.

-DebounceCustom also returns a function which returns the number of debounced values that are currently being delayed.

 ### Drain (Blocking)